GovS 013 component 12: Policies and registers for gifts and hospitality and COI

 The organisation does not have a managing conflicts of interest policy and registers that include gifts and hospitality or does not publicise it where one exists.

-There is little or no evidence that the managing conflict of interest policy and registers that include gifts and hospitality, is fully implemented.
-For example, any required declarations are missing or incomplete.
+There is no evidence that the managing conflicts of interest policy and registers that include gifts and hospitality is implemented.

 Guidance, supporting documentation and evidence